appetitlang/appetit/README.md

 3. Select the VSIX file in dist/
 4. Profit

+### Appetit Scheduler (aptsched)
+A connected project -- Appetit Scheduler (also called aptsched) -- is available [here](https://github.com/appetitlang/aptsched) that allows you to schedule the execution of scripts in the same vein as something like cron, systemd timers, and launchd.
+Like the Appetit project more generally, this tool is purposefull simple on purpose at the cost of functionality.

 ## Using
 Using the app is as simple as invoking it with the name of the script: